Treatments for osteoarthritis

 Osteoarthritis (OA) is caused by cartilage degradation.
-This leads to joint changes including:
+This leads to symptoms like:

-The best OA treatment for you will depend on your symptoms.
-It also depends on your needs and the severity of your OA at the time of diagnosis.
+The best OA treatment will depend on your symptoms.
+It will also depend on your needs and the severity of your OA at the time of diagnosis.

 Most doctors begin OA treatment with simple, noninvasive options.
 However, you may need more intensive treatment if your symptoms are not manageable with lifestyle changes and medication.
 For some people, surgery can be the best way to manage the symptoms of OA.